 Avoid using air conditioning: Air conditioning puts extra strain on your RV’s engine and uses more gas.
 Instead, open the windows and use car fans to stay cool.

-Use A Gas Rewards Card
+Use A Gas Rewards Card to Earn Cashback Rewards

 You can get gas reward cards from most major gas stations.
 These cards give you points or cashback for every gallon of gas you purchase.